gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## SCTP Restart Considerations

-SCTP Restart procedure allows an Endpoint to recover an association when the remote Endpoint has still has the state for the association.
+SCTP Restart procedure allows an Endpoint to recover an association when the remote Endpoint still has the state for the association.
 However, an SCTP association that has an established protection engine will not accept a unprotected INIT to restart it, instead it would discard it.
 Thus, an endpoint attempting to restart an SCTP